City-of-Helsinki/kukkuu/hel_django_auditlog_extra/README.md

     This context manager uses a ContextVar to store the request path and connects a signal receiver to automatically add it to LogEntry instances.
-    It uses a unique signal_duid to prevent duplicate signals when nested.
+    It uses a unique signal dispatch uid to prevent duplicate signals when nested.

+    See the existing django-auditlog implementation to set the actor from: https://github.com/jazzband/django-auditlog/blob/6e51997728c819f9a19778e84d808546013b0242/auditlog/context.py.

 NOTE: This is used by the [`AuditlogMiddleware`](#middleware).